New company to manage concessions at Roaring River State Park

 "ExplorUS is committed to preserving the park's long-standing traditions, especially those related to fishing, while enhancing services for families that have been visiting for generations," Frank Pikus, CEO of ExplorUS, said in a statement.

-ExplorUS, based in Kansas City, provides hospitality services at Montauk State Park, another Missouri trout park, and also manages concessions at other parks in the Show-Me State.
+ExplorUS, based in Kansas City, provides hospitality services at Montauk State Park, another Missouri trout park, and also manages concessions at other parks in Missouri.
 ExplorUS' portfolio also includes a total of nearly 70 sites in 17 states and the U.S. Virgin Islands.